mlexchange/mlex_peak_detection/README.md

 ## Description
 This docker container automatically finds the peaks within a group of 1D XRD data files.

+To do this create the following directories:

-Input file directory: automatic_detection/data/input_data Output file directory: automatic_detection/data/results
+Input file directory: automatic_detection/data/input_data

+Output file directory: automatic_detection/data/results

+The input file directory should contain the XRD files.

 ## Running
 First, let's create the image: